sajal-shrivastava/DesignPatterns/README.md

 ### 📖 Definition

-The **Facade Design Pattern** is a **structural pattern** that provides a **simplified interface** to a complex subsystem.
+The Facade Design Pattern is a structural pattern that provides a simplified interface to a complex subsystem.
 It hides the complexity of the system by encapsulating it behind a single unified interface.

+🗣️ In Simple Words:
+It’s like a remote control — you press one button and many things happen behind the scenes.
+You don’t need to know the internal complexities.
 ---

 ### 🎯 Intent